 The conservatory and surrounding gardens will be installed in what has historically been a parking area here at CMBG.
 With parking moved to the periphery, the conservatory and a 250,000 gallon pond and surrounding gardens will be installed in its place.
 This pond will include a pump station, and will be available 24/7 to local first responders.
 A stream and bog garden will also be added, expanding the diverse plant communities on our property and creating better habitats for wildlife.

-To catch up to current visitation numbers while also providing a buffer for growth, the decision was made to build a new visitor/administration building and gift shop and convert our existing visitor center into a culinary center.
-The concept with this culinary center is to retain the character and footprint of the original building, but expand the kitchen into the existing offices, and convert the lobby, ticketing and conference room as well as the gift shop into healthy, family friendly buffet-style service and seating.
+To catch up to current visitation numbers while also providing a buffer for growth, the decision was made to build a new visitor/administration building and gift shop and convert our existing visitor center into a restaurant pavilion.
+The concept with this pavilion is to retain the character and footprint of the original building, but expand the kitchen into the existing offices, and convert the lobby, ticketing and conference room as well as the gift shop into healthy, family friendly buffet-style service and seating.
 The existing café space will be a separate, more intimate restaurant featuring table service.
 Eventually, a three season structure will be erected on the terrace outside, and will serve pub-style food and drink.
 The kitchen will also service the conservatory and the snack stand adjacent to the new visitor center.